parro-it/electron-input-menu/readme.md

 This module expose a middleware for [electron-contextmenu-middleware](https://github.com/parro-it/electron-contextmenu-middleware).

-To use input context menu, you have to require `electron-contextmenu-middleware` and then mount this module as a middleware.
+To use input context menu, you have to require this module and `electron-contextmenu-middleware` in `renderer` process and then mount this module as a middleware.

 ```js
   const inputMenu = require('electron-input-menu');